sjeongab/2024_Summer_CSIT6910A/README.md

 ## 3D Gaussian Splatting SeathruNeRF
 ### TODO
 * Code clean up
+* Analysis on wrong watercolour (high R)
-* Add parameter for depth map and medium
+* Add parameter for medium training and rendering
-* Implement view-input MLP
-* Add cam direction as input
+* Analysis on loss backward
+* check z parameter when object is missing

 ## Idea
 * Group watercolour by splatting group(at rasterization) to increase rendering speed?